Zuma (Neil Young and Crazy Horse album)

 Zuma, the seventh studio album by Canadian/American musician Neil Young, was released on Reprise Records in November 1975.
-Co-credited to Crazy Horse, it includes "Cortez the Killer," one of Young's best-known songs.

-Upon release, it peaked at #25 on the Billboard 200.
-In 1997, the album received a RIAA gold certification.
-In 2000, it was voted number 410 in Colin Larkin's All Time Top 1000 Albums.
+It was the first album co-credited to Neil Young and Crazy Horse in six years and the first with Frank Sampedro on rhythm guitar, following the death of Danny Whitten in 1972.
+A continuation of the country rock and heavy rock sound established on Everybody Knows This Is Nowhere, Zuma includes "Cortez the Killer", one of Young's best-known songs with Crazy Horse.

 Background

+Zuma was the first album released after the so-called Ditch Trilogy, consisting of the albums Time Fades Away, On the Beach and Tonight's the Night.
 The death of former Crazy Horse guitarist and bandmate Danny Whitten from an alcohol/diazepam overdose in 1972 affected Neil Young greatly and contributed to a hiatus of Crazy Horse.

 Late in 1973, Young went on tour with the Crazy Horse rhythm section of bassist Billy Talbot and drummer Ralph Molina; the multi-instrumentalist Nils Lofgren, who had played on Young's After the Gold Rush (1970) before joining the Whitten-led iteration of Crazy Horse from 1970 to 1971; and the Stray Gators holdover Ben Keith.
 This group, initially billed as Crazy Horse at its first engagements, became known as the Santa Monica Flyers.
 They recorded most of the tracks on Tonight's the Night (1975).

-After the 1974 stadium tour with Crosby, Stills & Nash and another abandoned attempt at a second CSNY studio album, Young formed a new version of Crazy Horse in 1975 with rhythm guitarist Frank Sampedro alongside of Talbot and Molina.
-Aside from a brief period in the late 1980s, this line-up would remain stable until 2014, after which Sampedro retired and was eventually replaced in 2018 by Lofgren.
+After the 1974 stadium tour with Crosby, Stills & Nash and another abandoned attempt at a second CSNY studio album, Young reformed Crazy Horse in 1975 with rhythm guitarist Frank Sampedro alongside Talbot and Molina.
+Aside from a brief period in the late 1980s, this line-up would remain stable until 2014, when Sampedro retired as a professional musician.
+He was eventually replaced in 2018 by Lofgren.

-Content

-Zuma was the first album released after the so-called Ditch Trilogy, of the albums Time Fades Away, On the Beach, and Tonight's the Night.